3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 Just plug in the Token, wait few seconds (up to few dozen) for green light and voila!
 You should now have access to all your secrets, mounted in directory pointed to by `$MNT_DIR` in `fobnail.cfg`.

 When the Token is pulled out, the secure disk should be automatically unmounted.
+Make sure that all applications using files on that disk are closed before removing the Token - if the files are still in use at that point, unmounting will fail and access to your secrets will still be possible.
+Keep in mind that it also applies to terminals with `MNT_DIR` or any of its sub-directories being their current working directory.

 ## Demo